 Implementation details

 In a technical sense, pkgcraft avoids bash as much as possible.
-As described in the post on rustifying bash, all functionality specified by PMS is implemented with rust building on top of a bundled version of bash.
-This allows tracking metadata using more efficient internal state structures rather than bash variables.
+As described in the post on rustifying bash, all bash-related functionality is implemented in rust building on top of a bundled version of bash.
+This allows tracking metadata using more flexible and efficient data structures than bash variables.

 Parallelism is handled in a simplistic fashion by running the entire workflow – validity checks, ebuild sourcing, metadata structure creation, and file serialization – in a forked process pool.
 Each process runs the metadata workflow for a single package, encoding the result and sending it via inter-process communication (IPC) to the main process that unwraps it, handling error logging while tracking overall status.
 After all packages are processed the main process exits, failing if any errors occurred.